 References are ordered as they appear in the text.
 Titles of all cited articles are required.
 All articles in the list of references should be cited in the text and, conversely, all references cited in the text must be included in the list.
 Personal communications and unpublished data should be cited directly in the text by the first author, without being numbered.

 For revised manuscripts, the authors need to check all the citations in the Reference Section.
+All authors should be included in reference lists unless there are more than six, in which case only the first six authors should be given, followed by a??et al.a??.
 For all listed citations with two or more authors who share first authorship, the Journal of Hepatology stipulates those authors' names to be in bold type.
 It is the corresponding and first authors' responsibility to ensure that these names appear in bold in the reference section when submitting a revised draft (first drafts of submissions are exempt from this requirement).
 This allows giving due credit to joint-first- authors (see the "Editorial" in the February 2015 issue of Journal of Hepatology for more on this topic).
-Also, please include the phrase "Author names in bold designate shared co-first authorship" at the beggining of the references section if you have citations that have joint first authors.
+Also, please include the phrase "Author names in bold designate shared co-first authorship" at the beginning of the references section if you have citations that have joint first authors.
 Example: (Smith T, Jones R, Davis G, et al. Article title).

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.